BldGraph program

 --portion=value

 The number of records in the portion used for data exchange between parallel processes within the program.
-The bigger portion, the higher performance, the more buffer memory and risk of deadlocks.
-If a deadlock occurs, we suggest to decrease the default value of 1000 to eg 100.
+The larger the portion, the higher the performance, the more buffer memory and risk of deadlocks.
+If a deadlock occurs, we suggest to decrease the default value of 1000 to, e.g., 100.

 -r value